 Mental Health in the ED

 The assessment of patients with mental health problems is a necessary skill for working in the ED, self harm is a common presentation and we are seeing more of it.
 Suicide risk assessment can also feature as an OSCE base in the college exams.
-RCEM and RCPsych have also launched the CLEAR campaign for Emergency Care of Mental Health Problems (see image below).
+RCEM and RCPsych have also launched the CLEAR campaign for Emergency Care of Mental Health Problems (see image).

 Its not just about our patients...